 There also forest elephants, duikers, forest hogs, bush pigs, golden cats, jackals and civets – though sightings are rare due to the thick vegetation.

 There are over 350 bird species in Bwindi, of which 23 are endemic to the Albertine rift.
 Mgahinga also hosts over 200 species including several endemics.

 And you can expect to tick off many colourful birds as you hike.

 Ready to plan your Uganda gorilla safari?

-To discuss one of the above Uganda gorilla safaris, click on them and follow the prompts to enquire.
-Otherwise, if you would like a safari tailored just for you, please click the green button below;
+To discuss one of the above Uganda gorilla safaris, click through to view the details and follow the prompts to enquire.
+Otherwise, if you would like a gorilla safari tailored just for you, please click the red button below